 What will you do?
 You can share your views on the comment box.

 You can now see how they have succeeded in pushing you towards the what-if state smoothly.
-Your main fear now is no longer on whether the caller is genuine or not, but now on whether your relative will survive or not.
-They have increased your fear of not wanting to lose your relative, thereby, discarding your fear of them.
+Your main fear now is no longer whether the caller is genuine or not, but now whether your relative will survive or not.
+They have increased your fear of not wanting to lose your relative, thereby discarding your fear of them.

-Now, let assume another scenario where you found a date online and within some period of you knowing each other, he or she came up with an emergency need that requires urgent attention financially.
+Now, let’s assume another scenario where you found a date online and, within some period of you knowing each other, he or she came up with an emergency need that requires urgent attention financially.

 Now, he or she is now updating you on how terrible his situations are becoming and how urgent your help is needed.

-As your what if grows, your tendency of falling into the tricks also became stronger.
-This is because, you are no longer judging the scammer, but now yourself.
+As your what-if grows, your tendency to fall into the tricks also becomes stronger.
+This is because you are no longer judging the scammer, but now yourself.

 How to handle what-if State